Ethiopia used its flagship commercial airline to transport weapons during war in Tigray - KTVZ

 Ethiopian Airlines is a state-owned economic powerhouse that generates billions of dollars a year carrying passengers to hubs across the African continent and all over the world, and it is also a member of the Star Alliance, a group of some of the world’s top aviation companies.

-Responding to CNN’s latest investigation, Ethiopian Airlines said it “strictly complies with all National, regional and International aviation related regulations” and that “to the best of its knowledge and its records, it has not transported any war armament in any of its routes by any of its Aircraft.”
+On Thursday, Ethiopian Airlines said in a statement that it “strongly refutes” the findings of CNN’s latest investigation.
+“To the best of its knowledge and its records, it has not transported any war armament in any of its routes by any of its aircraft,” the airline said, echoing previous denials.

+The statement said “alleged pictures” in CNN’s report are not known to Ethiopian Airlines.
+It also focused on one entry in cargo documents that said “food stuff and refill,” saying that the goods were “declared on the document as per IATA standards.”

 The governments of Ethiopia and Eritrea did not respond to CNN’s requests for comment.

-Note: This story has been updated to include a statement from Emirates SkyCargo, remove an erroneous reference to a cargo strap manufacturer and correct the spelling of the Ethiopian city of Bahir Dar.